Electro121/Smart-Lamp/README.md

 # Smart-Lamp
-Greetigs! this is a basic project by Brac University RS robotics group-5.
+Greetings!
+This is a basic project by me that demonstrates a smart lamp.
+The lamp can be controlled through the web.